Allen Zadoff Quarantine Interview

 Allen: Pretty much.

-AZ: Did you really fill your fireplace with books and make an in-home bookstore?
+AZ: Did you really fill your fireplace with books and make a pandemic bookstore for the first book?

 Allen: Yup.
-Bookstores are closed, at least temporarily, and I wanted to honor the book and recreate the experience of having it on the table when you walk into the bookshop.
+Bookstores were closed, at least temporarily, and I wanted to honor the book and recreate the experience of having it on the table when you walk into the bookshop.
+Now shops are reopening, the world is tentatively reopening, and we might see the book on an actual store shelf.

 AZ: Anything else you’d like to share?